NandoXuu/Java-Libs-NandoX/README.md

 ☕️ Why this project?

 Installing Java in Termux is often slow or buggy.
-This lightweight solution allows you to use Java 17 easily, with no configuration headaches, right from your Android terminal.
+This lightweight solution allows you to use Java 17 easily, with no configuration headaches — right from your Android terminal.

 ---